Hundred Years' War: Battle of Agincourt (1415)

 In August 1415, Henry V sailed from England with a force of about 10,500 and laid siege to Harfleur.
 The city resisted for longer than expected, but finally surrendered on 22 September.
 Because of the unexpected delay, most of the campaign season was gone.
 Rather than march on Paris directly, Henry elected to make a raiding expedition across France toward English-occupied Calais.
 In a campaign reminiscent of Crécy, he found himself outmanoeuvred and low on supplies and had to fight a much larger French army at the Battle of Agincourt, north of the Somme.
-Despite the problems and having a smaller force, his victory was near-total; the French defeat was catastrophic, costing the lives of many of the Armagnac leaders.
+Despite the problems and having a smaller force, his victory was near total; the French defeat was catastrophic, costing the lives of many of the Armagnac leaders.
 About 40% of the French nobility was killed.
-Henry was apparently concerned that the large number of prisoners taken were a security risk (there were more French prisoners than there were soldiers in the entire English army) and he ordered their deaths.
+Henry was apparently concerned that the large number of prisoners taken were a security risk (there were more French prisoners than there were soldiers in the entire English army) and he ordered their deaths before the French reserves fled the field and Henry rescinded the order.